 Upon completion of your program at York, you may be eligible to apply for a Post-Graduation Work Permit which is an open work permit that allows you to work in Canada for up to three years.
+Please note that you have to have continuously studied full time in an academic program for more than eight months.
+Part time studies may make you ineligible for post graduate work permit.
 At the time of the application, your study permit must be valid and you must apply within 90 days of the release of you final grades.
 A job offer is NOT required for this permit.
 Please click here to see if you are qualified.
 For more information, please come to speak to the Immigration Specialist at York International.

 Tutorial video of Post-Graduate Work Permit Application